This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my

 You may have seen this idea circulating on social media over the last few years.

 The idea is to make up a special box filled with gifts that you can enjoy together as a family on Christmas Eve.
 You could include things like pajamas, popcorn, a family devotional, a Christmas movie, and anything else that your kids would enjoy.

-There are many Christmas movies you could choose from which focus on the gift of Jesus himself, including the ones pictured below.
+Just a few Christmas movies you could choose from which focus on the gift of Jesus himself:

 #4.
 Find Jesus!
 (Literally)